tsightler/ring-mqtt/README.md

 Now you should just be able to run the script

 ### Starting the service automatically during boot
 I've included a sample service file which you can use to automaticlly start the script during system boot as long as your system uses systemd (most modern Linux distros).
-The script assumes you've installed the script in /opt/ring-alarm-mqtt and that you want to run the process as the homeassistant user, but you can easily modify this to any path and user you'd like.
-Then just drop the file in /etc/systemd/system and run the following:
+The service file assumes you've installed the script in /opt/ring-alarm-mqtt and that you want to run the process as the homeassistant user, but you can easily modify this to any path and user you'd like.
+Just edit the file as required and drop it in /etc/systemd/system then run the following:

 ```
 systemctl enable ring-alarm-mqtt